quat1024/garden/garden/linux.md

 ## Things to look into later

 * How's the DPI scaling situation, especially wrt. games I want to upscale instead of run at native resolution (for performance reasons)
-* How to make GRUB bigger (and configure it in general)?
-I forgot this computer had a 4k display, turned it to 1080p due to constant Windows DPI scaling woes, and GRUB is so freakin tiny
 * What on earth is going on with this Flatpak stuff
+* You can disable mouse acceleration through the graphical interface but you can't disable *trackpad* acceleration.
+Ugh!!!
+* Gotta set up gamescope
 * Git credentials.
-There is Microsoft's `git-credential-manager`, which i use on Windows, but i wonder if there's something that integrates with the [GNOME keyring](https://wiki.gnome.org/Projects/GnomeKeyring)? (i think that's what the the "Passwords and Keys" application is a frontend for).
+There is Microsoft's `git-credential-manager`, which i use on Windows, but i wonder if there's something that integrates with the [GNOME keyring](https://wiki.gnome.org/Projects/GnomeKeyring)? (i think that's what the the "Passwords and Keys" application is a frontend for).\
+    * I'd like to figure out the GNOME keyring in general, put some ssh keys there maybe...